 Everyone’s situation is different, so you should consider your individual needs and goals before you decide whether or not to invest in preferred shares.
 There are some advantages to these types of investments, including:

-- Tax efficiency: Distributions from preferred shares are taxed as dividends, rather than as ordinary income.
-This means that there is a more favorable situation with these types of investments.
+Distributions from preferred shares are taxed as dividends, rather than as ordinary income.
+This means that there is a more favourable situation with these types of investments.
 Bonds and other fixed-income securities are often taxed as ordinary income, which means a higher tax bill.

 Carefully take all of this into consideration, and think about consulting a financial professional to help you navigate the sometimes-murky waters.
 Adding some preferred shares to your portfolio can be a good thing, but you need to make sure that they are still helping you reach your long-term financial goals.